Chart Color Schemes

 Burpengary East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Vocational credentials were held by 43.8% of residents aged 15 and above, with advanced diplomas comprising 11.2% and certificates making up 32.6%.
-Educational participation was high, with 27.1% of residents currently enrolled in formal education.
-This included 9.8% in primary education, 8.0% in secondary education, and 3.8% pursuing tertiary education.
+Educational participation is notably high, with 27.1% of residents currently enrolled in formal education.
+This includes 9.8% in primary education, 8.0% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education